-The Nearer to Nature school education program is a Department of Biodiversity, Conservation and Attractions program.
-Nearer to Nature run various excursions at a variety of locations including at Lake Jackadder in the City of Stirling.
+Nearer to Nature is an education program for Parks and Wildlife Service within Department of Biodiversity, Conservation and Attractions.
+Nearer to Nature run various excursions at a variety of locations including Forest Discovery Centre.

 Nearer to Nature provides the community with unique, enjoyable activities that help participants discover natural areas in and around Perth and the south-west.
 Specially designed activities with curriculum links are offered for schools.